 A superbly soft and moist cake that… has no oil or butter?
 Yes.

 A perfectly sweet cake that… has no sugar added?
 Yes.

 An incredibly decadent cake that is… cholesterol-free and lowers cholesterol?
 Really?
 Oh yes.

 - Wash the oranges thoroughly then pierce all over with a knife.
 Place the oranges in a large pot and cover with water.
 Bring this to a full boil, then lower the heat to medium/low-low and cover.
-Simmer for one hour (oranges should be very soft and tender), drain and let cool slightly.
+Simmer for ~1 hour (oranges should be very soft and tender), drain and let cool slightly.
 Cut the oranges into quarters, discard all seeds and puree in a blender.

 - Preheat the oven to 350 degrees and spray an 8" cake pan with cooking spray.

 - In a medium-sized bowl, whisk together the almond flour, oat flour, erythritol and baking powder.

 - In a large bowl, add the orange puree, egg whites and almond flavor.
 Whisk well.
 Dump the dry ingredients over the wet and fold together.
 Make sure there are no clumps.

 - Pour batter into prepared pan and bake for ~1 hour, or until surface of cake springs back when touched.
 Cool cake in pan for about 30 minutes, then flip onto a wire cooling rack, leaving pan over top for another 30 minutes.
 Remove pan and let cool completely.
 Slice and serve!